imaryam-safa/imaryam-safa/README.md

 - 👋 Hi, I’m Maryam Safa!
-- 👀 I’m interested in discovering links and trends in data.
+- 👀 I’m interested in discovering trends in data, and I dabble in machine learning.
-- 🌱 I’m currently completing my Google Data Analytics Certificate, pursuing a master's at UT Dallas, and brushing up on my SQL, Power BI and Python skills.
+- 🌱 I have completed the Google Data Analytics Certificate, and a masters from UTD.
 - 💞️ I’m looking to collaborate on data analytics projects in Jupyter Notebooks or with DAX in Power BI.
 - 📫 Connect with me at linkedin.com/in/maryam-safa